 If so, your healing, deliverance, and breakthrough are moments away.
 I'm going to let you in on a little secret: it's the most valuable lesson I learned about forgiveness.
 It's not a feeling.
 And it's not based on whether or not you ever receive an apology.
 Forgiveness is a choice.
 Nothing more, nothing less.
 It's making the decision to stop the angry, resentful, vengeful feelings, thoughts and actions towards the person(s) who have cause you harm.

 Below is an excerpt from my memoir Words Will Never Hurt Me: Overcoming Childhood Memories of Domestic Violence.

 "The next time I looked up, Father's Day was approaching.
 Unexpectedly, each time I saw a glowing social media tribute to a deceased father, a wave of emotions I couldn’t understand would flood over me.
 But again, God sent revelation to me, this time through a song called "Good, Good Father" by Chris Tomlin.
-The line that hit me like a ton of bricks is “and I’m loved by you, that’s who I am, that’s who I am.”
+The line that hit me like a ton of bricks is “And I’m loved by you, that’s who I am, that’s who I am.”
 For so long I allowed my childhood to define me as “the child of an abuser and the child of the abused.”
-But the line in song noted above made me realize that my identity lies in the fact that I am loved by God.
-This divine reminder was a clarion call for me that it was time for me to let go of the past, and of all my father/daughter regrets, disappointments and issues.
-The truth is that I although I resented my father.
+But the song referenced above made me realize that my identity lies in the fact that I am loved by God.
+And the truth is that I both loved and resented my father.
 But that day I decided to let it all go.
 The final step in the forgiveness I thought I had already given him.
-I’ll miss his calls, his jokes, and his visits.
+I’ll miss our calls, his jokes, and his visits.
 But I won’t miss the bad memories.
-Because I’ve decided to let them die with him.
+Because I’ve decided to let them die with him."

 Poetricia Publishing © 2018

-Click here to order a copy of Words Will Never Hurt Me.
+Click HERE to order a copy of Words Will Never Hurt Me.

 If you are being abused call the National Domestic Violence Hotline at (800) 799-SAFE (7233) or (800) 787-3224 (TTY).